TaylanUB/scheme-bytestructures/README.md

 at run-time; we only have a syntax object that will later evaluate to the bytevector, so we have to construct code that will later do the calculation).

+The `alignment` must be an integer specifying the type's preferred memory alignment (e.g. equal to `size` for numeric types).
+Struct descriptors make use of this to apply typical C struct field alignment.

 The `ref-helper` is a procedure taking four arguments: a Boolean indicating whether we're in the macro-expand phase, a bytevector (or